Historically, the Mid Autumn Festival was a time to enjoy the successful reaping of rice and wheat with food offerings made in honor of the moon.

 The famous astronomer Chang Hêng was avowedly a disciple of Indian teachers.
 The statement given by Chang Hêng is to the effect that

-How I, the fabled inventor of arrows in the days of Yao and Shun,[a legendary chieftain, who flourished about 2,500 BC] obtained the drug of immortality from Si Wang Mu (the Royal Mother of the West); and Chang Ngo (his wife) having stolen it, fled to the moon, and became the toad – Chang-chu 蟾蜍 – which is seen there.
-The lady Chang-ngo is still pointed out among the shadows in the surface of the Moon. ~Dennys’ Folk-Lore of China.
+How I, the fabled inventor of arrows in the days of Yao and Shun,[a legendary chieftain, who flourished about 2,500 B.C.] obtained the drug of immortality from Si Wang Mu (the Royal Mother of the West); and Chang Ngo (his wife) having stolen it, fled to the moon, and became the toad – Chang-chu 蟾蜍 – which is seen there.

 lunar pareidolia – tripedal moon toad